DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 ## NEWS
 1. (2025-05-27) I have uploaded pretrained weights for static guidance on the benchmark of this paper.
 Please refer to the line 4 of the Table IV in the appendix for reproduction. (using `eval.sh`.)
 2. (2025-05-27) I have uploaded pretrained weights for Backward Dijkstra heuristics on the learn-to-follow benchmark.
 Please refer to the Figure 9 in the appendix for reproduction. (using `eval_ltf.sh`.)
+3. (2025-05-29) I have added more explanation for training.

 ## Introduction
 This repo maintains the code for the paper.
 There are some other amazing repos involved and maintained in the `lmapf_lib` folder.